Easy Raspberry Lemonade

 How To Make Raspberry Lemonade From Scratch, Step By Step

-Start With The RAspberry Syrup
+Start With The Raspberry Syrup

 1. Combine The Ingredients.
 In a small saucepan, combine 1 cup sugar, 1 cup water, and 2 cups of raspberries.
 Stir and simmer on medium heat for 5-10 minutes, breaking up the raspberries and stirring to dissolve the sugar completely.